-Transcript of Aaron Draplin Takes On A Logo Design Challenge
+Click here for a transcript of the Aaron Draplin Takes On a Logo Design Challenge video.

 We'll start by me getting the lens cap off that thing from all the professionals here in the shop.
 Hi, I'm Aaron James Draplin, and welcome to the Draplin Design Company.
 Here we are.
 Let's get going. (rock music) Here at the Draplin Design Company, I mean, it's basically just me, doing whatever it takes to make cool stuff. (rock music) Along the way, a full line of spirited merch, plastic things with DDC all over it, and of course, Field Notes.
 It's just a little book, and there's some staples, and some paper, you know, and nice little edges and rounded corners.